This Is Football 2002

-This Is Football 2002, known as World Tour Soccer 2002 in North America, is an association football video game developed by Team Soho and published by Sony Computer Entertainment in Europe and 989 Sports in North America exclusively for PlayStation 2.
-It is the first to be released on the PlayStation 2.
+This Is Football 2002, known as World Tour Soccer 2002 in North America, is an association football video game developed by Team Soho and published by Sony Computer Entertainment for the PlayStation 2.
+It was released by 989 Sports in North America.
 The British version of the game featured the Leeds United and England national football team defender Rio Ferdinand on the cover.

 Gameplay

 This Is Football 2002 was licensed by FIFPro.
 While this meant all players in the game were licensed, the teams were not, with most of them being referred to by their hometown or other indicative names, such as Arsenal and Juventus being listed in the game as "Highbury" and "Turin" respectively.
 The game introduced a number of features unique to football games at the time, such as being able to make players deliberately dive (a feature described at the time as controversial).
 It also granted players the opportunity to deliberately foul with two-footed tackles.